-Applications for the current round of funding closed on 31 July 2016.
+Applications for the final round of funding closed on 31 May 2017.

 Applications for funding for the FY 2017–18 must complete an application form.

-Those applying for FY2017–18 should submit an expression of interest no later than 1 February of the year in which funds will be applied for.
+Those applying for FY2017–18 should submit an expression of interest no later than 1 March in the year which funds will be applied for.
 This will ensure you can be kept informed about upcoming training and information on the Rain Garden 500 project.